-A full refund of the course fees will be given by Key 2 Learning College only up to twenty eight (28) days prior to the nominated course commencement date.
-If less than twenty eight (28) days notice is given of the intention to withdraw from the course then a 50% refund will be given.
-If you fail to commence with or without notifying Key 2 Learning College, no refund will be available except in special circumstances.
+A full refund of the tuition and non-tuition fees, less the non-refundable enrolment/administration fee, and fees paid to education agents, will be given by Key 2 Learning only up to twenty-eight (28) days prior to the nominated course commencement date.
+If less than twenty-eight (28) days' notice is given of the intention to withdraw from the course then a 50% refund of tuition and non-tuition fees, excluding the non-refundable registration/enrolment fee, student kit fee, administration fees and fees paid to education agents, will be given.
+If you fail to commence with or without notifying Key 2 Learning, no refund will be available except in special circumstances.